GoogleCloudDataproc/initialization-actions/gpu/README.md

     ```
 #### GPU Scheduling in Yarn:

-Yarn is the default resouce manager for DataProc.
+Yarn is the default resouce manager for Dataproc.
 To use GPU scheduling feature in Spark, it requires YARN version >= 2.10 or >=3.1.1.
 If intended to use spark with Deep Learning use case, it recommended to use Yarn >= 3.1.3 to get support for nvidia-docker version 2.

 In Current DataProc set up, we enable GPU resource issolation by initialization script, you can find more information at [NVIDIA spark rapids getting started guide](https://nvidia.github.io/spark-rapids/).